(this is a demo site)

 Allies for Children serves as a bold voice to positively change policies and systems that impact children and youth across Allegheny County.
 The organization works to propel children’s needs to the center of critical conversations with policymakers and thought leaders.
 That’s important, because policy impacts everything from school funding and school meal programs to housing and healthcare.
 The goal is to get elected leaders to put children first.
 When they prioritize children, children learn, grow and thrive.

 To do this work, Allies for Children builds alliances with other advocates and service providers and integrates research into policy discussions.
-Currently, Allies for Children concentrates its advocacy efforts on two major policy areas: education and health and experienced victories for children regarding school funding, school breakfast and school crossing guards.
+Currently, Allies for Children concentrates its advocacy efforts on two major policy areas: education and health and experienced victories for children regarding school funding, career and technical education, school transportation, child nutrition and lead safety.
 Health and education lay the foundation for providing every child the opportunities and assistance necessary to develop into a healthy, educated and engaged member of the community.

-In the health policy arena, Allies for Children currently focuses on food access, nutrition and health insurance.
+In the health policy arena, Allies for Children currently focuses on food access, nutrition, lead safety, and health insurance.

 To build a local alliance and address food access issues facing children and youth, Allies for Children partnered with Greater Pittsburgh Community Food Bank and school districts throughout Allegheny County.
 The successful collaboration resulted in a report entitled Breakfast Basics: A Comprehensive Look at School Breakfast Participation in Allegheny County.
 The report highlights how school policy changes help combat childhood hunger and increase the number of breakfasts schools serve.
-In 2017, an updated report found that Allegheny County outperformed the state in reaching Governor Wolf’s School Breakfast Goal.
+Allies for Children also represents the Pittsburgh region by serving on the statewide school breakfast task force.

 In the education arena, Allies for Children concentrates its policy work around three main efforts: school funding, attendance and out-of-school time programs.
 Together, these areas assist children in accessing the resources necessary to meet state academic standards and take advantage of academically enriching activities.